SimmonsRitchie/get-pop/README.rst

     getpop all

-CSVs will be saved in a new directory called 'data' in the current working directory.
-See 'advanced usage' to override the location where CSVs are saved.
+CSVs will be saved in the current working directory.
+See 'advanced usage' to specify a different location to save CSVs.

 Programmatic
 ================